nico989/dncs-lab/README.md

 apt-get install -y docker-ce
 ```

-Therefore I created a folder where I put my index.html, which inside there is the web page mounted on web server:
+Therefore I created a folder where I put my index.html, where inside is the web page mounted on web server:
 ```
 mkdir /webserver
 echo "